Lesson 1: Basic Features of Web Authoring Software

 At the completion of this exercise, you will:

-- know how to create common HTML or XHTML elements using web authoring software rather than writing code
+- be able to add HTML elements to a web page using web authoring software rather than writing code.

 Feature #1: Views